gurkirat16/ARC/README.md

 ![img_1.png](img_1.png)

 ## Libraries used

 - Numpy
 - Regex

 ## Summary (Including few extra thoughts)

 We thought of doing this code using the Machine Learning/ Deep learning and genetic algorithm and the Author of that paper also suggests the same.
 ML/DL approaches try to understand the rules for the different patterns at once which can help solve all problems of ARC.
 Some Kaggle masters have got the accuracy of 20%-30% using these approaches.
 But in our case the task was to solve 3 individual problems and solving them using ML/DL approaches as compared to Rule-Based approach would be inefficient.

 For all the individual grids solved manually, we have used Python libraries, such as Numpy (predominantly) and Regex.
 These libraries try to learn rules/patterns of individual grid and then give the solution of testing grids based on the learnings.
-Numpy contains important functions such as np.where, np.transpose, np.unique, np.count_nonzero which help to make the task easier.
+Numpy has helped us a lot in the vertorization, searching , replacing etc where it contains important functions such as np.where, np.transpose, np.unique, np.flip , np.count_nonzero which help to make the task easier.
 Regex also helped in pattern searching and matching (re.search).
 Rest of the repository uses loops, branches and python datastructures such as lists, tuples, np arrays etc.

 According to us, Rule based approach (bottom to top) and ML/DL approaches (top to bottom) can be combined to generate an effective solution for ARC problems.

+In our perspective, we think this is a good start to think how human actually think and approach to the problems like mentioned in the ARC.
+When we were solving those problems and saw any image for the first time, we as a human start augmenting the data accordingly and search for possible combination and thats' hwo we have solved. but to solve these using machine we need some combination of ML/DL and genetic algorithms.